TRACK 4: PRIVATE SECTOR COLLABORATION, TECHNOLOGY AND INNOVATION

 Most importantly we will share the ultimate focus how Ocean Plastic can help to reduce consumption, improve local cleanup capacity, and slow the tap of plastics flowing into the oceans through education.
 Currently working on creating a collaboration between Surfrider and Sustainable Coastlines to host a large scale cleanup in San Diego that takes the debris collected during the cleanup and turns it into a product(s) to be displayed at the conference.

 Plastic waste: a new resource for the energy transition

-Session Chairs: Kim Vanarkel, Race for Water Foundation
+Session Chairs: Kim Van Arkel, Race for Water Foundation; Fredric Sciacca, Race for Water Foundation

 This session focuses on how to promote innovative long-term solutions capable of transforming plastic waste into energy in order to prevent plastics from leaking into the ocean.

 Joint action at the global level is urgently needed to address the perils facing our oceans.
-Our plastic waste to energy model aims at tackling the issue of plastic pollution at the source, by turning off the tap of plastic litter leaking into the ocean.
-Additionally, our projects will directly improve the health and life of local communities who are often the first victims of this worldwide issue.
-This session aims to address at federal officials, business leaders, entrepreneurs, government officials, volunteer organizations and investors around our projects.
-This session will focus on following areas:
+Plastic waste to energy model can help tackling the issue of plastic pollution on land, and can directly improve the health and life of local communities who are often the first victims of this worldwide issue.
+The first part of the presentation will focus on following areas:

 Ocean Friendly Restaurants: Reducing Plastic Pollution One Restaurant at a Time

 Session Chairs: Stuart Coleman, Surfrider Foundation; Bill Hickman, Surfrider Foundation

 This session is geared toward activists, restaurant owners, customers and all those who are trying to reduce the pollution from single-use plastic foodware.